0xClear/GreetDeveloper/README.md

 - 👋 Hi, I’m @GreetDeveloper
 - 👀 I’m interested in ...
-OS ML web
+OS ML web Development
 - 🌱 I’m currently learning ...
-OS ML web
+C++ to Develop AI Project
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Mail: bahadoriborz@gmail.com

 <!---
 GreetDeveloper/GreetDeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.